 In the second semester, the Advanced Track, students implement and deepen their acquired knowledge and skills in a 12-week project with partners from business, society and politics.

-Global Design Thinking Week
+Global Design Thinking Workshops

-For the successful completion of the Global Design Thinking Week, the Basic Track and the Advanced Track program our participants receive an official HPI D-School certificate.
+For the successful completion of the Global Design Thinking Workshop, the Basic Track and the Advanced Track program our participants receive an official HPI D-School certificate.
 At the HPI D-School, we focus on collaboration - therefore we do not evaluate the individual performance of our participants.
 During the Basic and Advanced Track program, students work on two days per week in small, multidisciplinary teams and are supported by experienced Design Thinking coaches.

-WAYFINDER is a newly build course for self-leading and designing your own well-lived life and career.
+Wayfinder is a newly build course for self-leading and designing your own well-lived life and career.
 Applying the mindset and methods of Design Thinking to the wicked problem of your own life design, this program helps you to learn tools and techniques to enhance your self-awareness, detect your patterns, value and belief systems and explore and build experiences to make your desired future a reality.
 Based on Stanford’s Designing Your Life program and a two-day prototype at the HPI D-School that we ran in November 2019, we have completely redesigned the course to make it a great virtual experience for you.

-WAYFINDER consists of 3 elements
+Wayfinder consists of 3 elements

 - Virtual Live Sessions